handpressed/wp-multitenancy-boilerplate/README.md

 Whenever you add a new plugin or update WordPress core, run `composer update` to install your new packages.

 You can continue to use the WordPress admin to update themes and plugins (you don’t have to worry about breaking your install or being out-of-sync with your `composer.json` file).

+Note: Some plugins may create files or directories outside of their given scope, or even make modifications to `wp-config.php` and other files in the `app` directory.
+Any modifications to `wp-config.php` that are required should be moved to a site's `config/wp-constants.php` file.

 ### Constants